immstudios/nebula/README.md

 See [nebula-setup](https://github.com/nebulabroadcast/nebula-setup)
 for installation scripts and instructions.

-After initial setup, use `make install` to create symlinks for command line utilities and create your first user using `./manage.py adduser` command.
+ - After initial setup, use `make install` to create symlinks for command line utilities
+ - Create your first user using `./manage.py adduser` command.

-During the setup, we recommended running `./manage.py run hub` and `./nebula.py` commands in GNU screen to see potential errors, but `make install` also creates **nebula** and **nebula-hub** systemd units (disabled by default), which you may use to run the software in production.
+ - During the setup, we recommended running `./manage.py run hub` and `./nebula.py` commands in GNU screen to track down possible errors
+ - `make install` also creates *nebula* and *nebula-hub* systemd units (disabled by default), which you should use to run the software in production.
  - systemd units assume nebula is installed in `/opt/nebula/`
  - `nebula` service waits 30 seconds before it is started by systemd

-To view a nebula log in realtime, use `nxl` command.
+ - To view a nebula log in realtime, use `nxl` command.

 Need help?
 ----------